Gravebot/Gravebot/README.md

 - `request` *Youtube URL* - Request a song to be played
 - `resume` - Resumes the playback
 - `skip` - Skips the currently playing song
-- `stop` - Stops the playback, leaves the channel and deletes all songs from the Queue
+- `stop` - Stops the playback, leaves the channel and deletes all songs from the queue
-- `vjoin` *channelname* - Joins the voice channel the user is in, unless a name is specified
+- `vjoin` *channelname* - Joins the voice channel the user is in, unless a channel name is specified

 #### Other:
 - `!ayylmao`